samuelrobertson/agent-ops-hub/agent-ops-hub/README.md

 This project uses **pyproject.toml** for modern packaging and dependency management (PEP 621).
 A **requirements.txt** file is also included for compatibility with environments like Replit and Heroku that don’t support installing directly from pyproject.toml.
+# Production Status: All endpoints verified and working correctly